isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-does-dryer-kill-bed-bugs.markdown

 For commercial purposes, you will need a highly rated dry cleaner and of large load capacity.
 This will cost may cost you about 2000 dollars or more.
 In case you need a dry cleaner for home use, 500 dollars or less is enough to purchase one from local vendors.
 NB:
 *Dry cleaners fail at times.
-Therefore, you need to connect with the right electrician for maintenance and frequent dryer checkups  factor this in your budget. *
+Therefore, you need to connect with the right electrician for maintenance and frequent dryer checkups  factor this in your budget.Â *
 Related:
 [How Do Bed Bugs Spread?](https://pestpolicy.com/how-do-bed-bugs-spread/)
 ## How much does it cost to kill bed bugs using a dryer?